 Findings of the PNAS study from 2014 show that during “Wim Hof breathing” adrenaline levels are even higher than the levels induced in your blood during your first bungee jump.
 At the same time the pH-level in your blood increases (making the blood more alkaline) from an average value of 7.4 to 7.75 and will stay like that for 80 minutes and longer.

 Holding your breath is not just about holding your breath for a long time because it’s a big challenge or it’s fun.
 It is a self exploration – You want to get to know yourself better.
 You want to challenge yourself.
 You want to know what it feels like to enter unknown territories inside your body, inside your mind, maybe even inside your spirit.

 So you gain control over your body and you gain control over your mind.

 QiGong is an ancient Chinese health practice and means to work with energy.

-Chi energy is the vital life force flowing through your entire body.
+Chi energy or Prana is the vital life force flowing through your entire body.
 The more chi you have, the healthier your body is.

 In order to have a good energy flow in your body, you must have a good structure.
 The style of QiGong Carsten teaches you in his class synchronises standing or still positions to the breath and has, like yoga asanas, the aim to improve the range of motion in your joints.
 At the same time your concentrated focus is very important, giving QiGong qualities similar to meditation.

 With practice you’ll be able to use your breath to directly influence your body’s biochemistry, i.e. increase the body’s capacity to take in energy and move it around.
 It all sounds a bit abstract in the beginning, but with practice you’ll be amazed what you are capable of.
-It ties in, reinforces and complements meditation and asanas in a very powerful way, so Carsten makes sure it is included in every yoga class.
+It ties in, reinforces and complements meditation and asanas in a very powerful way.